tinySCPI-S25-24/tinySCPI_Ultra/docs/Commands.md

 		arguments: [value between -100 and 100]
 		Sets a digital external gain offset to display.
 Does not control internal attenuation and is used for display / calculation purposes only.

+	LNA:ON
+		arguments: none
+		Enables the internal LNA.
+Internal attenuator is disabled in this mode.
+	LNA:OFF
+		arguments: none
+		Disables the internal LNA.
 ```

 ## Trigger Subtree